shacharsl97/OS-Assignments/Exercise_1/Part3.md

 Overview
 --------
 In this project, you will develop a **mini task scheduler** that executes commands based on a predefined schedule.
 Your program will read commands from a file, execute them at specified times, and log the results.
+Your code should be written in C and be named scheduler.c.

 Requirements
 ------------